Leonids: 1800s

 Denison Olmsted explained the event most accurately.
 After spending the last weeks of 1833 collecting information, he presented his findings in January 1834 to the American Journal of Science and Arts, published in January–April 1834, and January 1836.
 He noted the shower was of short duration and was not seen in Europe, and that the meteors radiated from a point in the constellation of Leo and he speculated the meteors had originated from a cloud of particles in space.
-Accounts of the 1866 repeat of the Leonids counted hundreds per minute/a few thousand per hr in Europe.
+Accounts of the 1866 repeat of the Leonids counted hundreds per minute/a few thousand per hour in Europe.
 The Leonids were again seen in 1867, when moonlight reduced the rates to 1,000 meteors per hour.
 Another strong appearance of the Leonids in 1868 reached an intensity of 1,000 meteors per hour in dark skies.
 It was in 1866–67 that information on Comet Tempel-Tuttle was gathered, pointing it out as the source of the meteor shower and meteor storms.
 When the storms failed to return in 1899, it was generally thought that the dust had moved on and the storms were a thing of the past.